yashkhandelwal-pw/payment-form-k8-26-27/COMPLETE_GITHUB_GUIDE.md

    - Go to Settings → Collaborators
    - Add team members

-2. **Set Up Deployment**:
+2. **Local Development**:
-   - See `DEPLOYMENT.md` for deployment options
+   - This application is configured for local development only
-   - Choose: Vercel, Railway, Render, or your own server
+   - See `DEPLOYMENT.md` for information about the local setup

 3. **Monitor Workflows**:
    - Check Actions tab regularly